VHDL/PoC/docs/GetInvolved/index.rst

 4. Setup PoC for Developers
 ===========================
-Run PoC's :ref:`configuration routines <USING:PoCConfig>` and setup the developer tools.
+Run PoC's :ref:`configuration routines <USING/PoCConfig>` and setup the developer tools.

 .. code-block:: PowerShell